angelayuxh/ece1724-rusty-benchmarks/README.md

 We replaced some ParlayLib functions used in the original PBBS with implementations having equivalent functionality.
 This is due to the Rust-only limitations on some ParlayLib functions introduced by the original RPB authors.
 This added slight overhead, but we tried not to reimplement these functions to avoid breaking existing RPB tests.

 ### 3.2 Computational Geometry

+Two computational geometry benchmarks are ported, nearest neighbours and convex hull, with 2 parallel algorithms for the former and a sequential algorithm for the latter.

+### 3.2.1 Nearest Neighbours

+The nearest neighbours problem, or knn takes as input a list of points in 2 or 3 dimensions and for each point returns indices of the k nearest points to it.
+Both algorithms we ported assume k=1.

+**Naive**

+To find the nearest neighbour of a point, the naive algorithm simply iterates over all the other points and computes the distance to each.
+We do this for every point in parallel.

+**Chan05**

+Chan05 is taken from the paper [CITE].
+It begins by converting the points, which are given as double precision floating point numbers, into integers.
+This is done by normalizing the range of values, so that the smallest value in any dimension always translates to 0.
+The number of bits used is 20 in the 3d case and 30 in the 2d, which results in a small loss of precision.
+If two points are nearly equidistant to, we might mistakenly choose the one that’s slightly further.
+A case-by-case analysis is required to determine if this is an acceptable tradeoff.

+In this form, we can bisect the points along the x-axis based on the leading bit in the x-component, and further bisect using lower order bits.
+This is similarly true for y and z.
+We organize the points by recursively splitting along rotating axes.
+For example, for a 2d point set, we’d first bisect the points into two groups along the x-axis, then bisect each group along the y-axis, then the x-axis, and so forth until every point is in its own group.
+This divides points hierarchically as a tree, known as a quadtree in 2d, or an octree in 3d.
+The tree is represented implicitly in an array.

+For a given reference point, the algorithm now begins by computing its distance to the point in the middle of the array, and updating the nearest neighbour if it’s closer than any previously computed point (which will always be the case the first time).
+Then it recursively searches the left and right halves of the array.
+By organizing the points as a quadtree/octree, it may sometimes be the case that a slice of points in the array cannot possibly be closer to the reference point than the current nearest neighbour, allowing us to prune this part of the search, and ultimately making this algorithm much faster than the naive algorithm.

+## 3.2.2 Convex hull

+The convex hull problem asks us to find the smallest convex polygon that contains a set of points in 2D.
+The vertices of the polygon will always be points in the set, so the output is a list of indices to the points.
+Although the problem can be generalized to higher dimensions, doing so greatly increases the complexity.

+**Sequential**

+Only the sequential algorithm has been ported so far, future work will be necessary for the parallel version.

+The algorithm is recursive.
+First we locate the left- and rightmost points in the set and divide all the points into those above and below the line segment connecting the two.
+The final solution will be: the leftmost point, a convex hull of the points above the line, the rightmost point, then a convex hull of the points below the line.
+For the upper portion, find the point above the line that maximizes the area of a triangle with it, and the leftmost and rightmost points as its verticies.
+This point will be part of the final solution.
+Divide the remaining points into those to the left and right of the triangle and solve them recursively.
+We can ignore any points inside the triangle.

 ## 4. User’s Guide